 Vision and Learning is more Than 20/20

-Most optometrists perform an eye test and proclaim a child fit to learn if they can see the print and are not longsighted or short sighted.
-When I hear parents reporting that another optometrist has told them that their child’s eyes are “20/20,” I know that the testing of the child’s learning ability has probably been inadequate.
-All 20/20 means is that they can see the words, but it has no measure of the stress involved on the eyes, or whether they can flow in their reading or understand the word.
+?20/20 vision,? is a common diagnosis, but it actually means very little for a child suffering from learning difficulties.?
+All 20/20 means is that they can see the words, but it has no measure of the stress involved on the eyes, or whether they can flow in their reading or understand the words.

-Even though I am bright, why is it that I cannot understand Chinese?
-I can see well enough, but I don’t know the code, so the symbols are meaningless to me.
-Kids who struggle in school can experience this with the English words they try to understand, so a true test for vision and learning must go far beyond just a child’s seeing ability.
+Even though I am reasonably bright, why is it that I cannot understand Chinese??
+I can see well enough, but I don?t know the code, so the symbols are meaningless to me.?
+Kids who struggle in school can experience this with the English words they try to understand, so a true test for vision and learning must go far beyond just a child?s seeing ability.

-When a Behavioural Optometrists like me examines a child, I want to go beyond the simple prescription and seeing ability of the child.
-I want to look at how the child’s visual system balances as they read, whether they feel stress during the process, how they move their eyes across the page, how they coordinate their eyes as a team and how they understand and interpret the symbols on a page.
+When a Behavioural Optometrist like me examines a child, I want to go beyond the simple prescription and seeing ability of the child.?
+I want to look at how the child?s visual system balances as they read, whether they feel stress during the process, how they move their eyes across the page, how they coordinate their eyes as a team and how they understand and interpret the symbols on a page.